griffithlab/immuno_gcp_wdl_manuscript/Troubleshooting_README.md

 # Troubleshooting README

  A pipeline run can take hours to days, and when errors occur, it is not always obvious what is going wrong.
 Here we will provide a guide on how we would go about troubleshooting a pipeline run and give examples and tips on common errors that we have encountered.

-If you follow these steps and still cannot figure out the error.
-We encourage posting an issue on this GitHub repository.
+If you follow these steps and still cannot figure out the error, we encourage posting an issue on this GitHub repository.

 # Pipeline Execution Errors

 >[!IMPORTANT]
 >Do not delete your Google VM and any Cromwell-executions folders until your pipeline run has executed successfully.
-If you deleted the VM or these folders, call-caching cannot be utilized and resources (time/money) will be wasted to re-execute steps that have already been completed successfully.
+If you delete the VM or these folders, call-caching cannot be utilized and resources (time/money) will be wasted to re-execute steps that have already been completed successfully.

 Call caching (also called "shortcutting") is enabled by default.
 For every task it runs, Cromwell records a hash of the task's command, inputs, and container image.
 When you submit a workflow, any task whose command, inputs, and container are unchanged is not recomputed, and Cromwell reuses the previous result instead.
-In practice, if a run needs to be restarted because of a corrupt FASTQ file, error in the YAML, or even a case being rerun with tumor VAF thresholds adjusted in the YAML, etc. only the tasks affected by the change and their downstream steps are re-executed.
+In practice, if a run needs to be restarted because of a corrupt FASTQ file, error in the YAML, or even a case being rerun with tumor VAF thresholds adjusted in the YAML, etc., only the tasks affected by the change and their downstream steps are re-executed.
 This ensures that the rerun is much faster and only minimal additional cost is added.

 ## YAML Issues